An analytic derivation of the empirical correlations of gamma-ray bursts: Introduction

-Besides the spectrum, the diversity of GRB energy is another mystery.
+In addition to the spectrum, the diversity of GRB energy is another mystery.
 For a typical long GRB (duration longer than $2$ s), the isotropic energy is around $10^{52}-10^{54}$ erg.
-However, there also exist some low-luminosity GRBs (LLGRBs) with energy down to $10^{48}$ erg (GRB 980425) for long GRBs and $10^{46}$ erg (GRB 170817A) for short GRBs (duration shorter than $2$ s).
-Some authors claim that LLGRBs may form a distinct population of GRBs \citep{Liang..2007}.
-However, a later study finds no clear separation between LLGRBs and standard high-luminosity GRBs with a larger GRB sample \citep{Sun..2015}.
-On the other hand, LLGRBs can be naturally explained by off-axis jets.
-Due to the relativistic beaming effect, a GRB will become dimmer if the viewing angle ($\obs$) is larger than the jet opening angle ($\jet$) \citep{Granot..2002,Huang..2002,Yamazaki..2003a}.
+However, there also exist some low-luminosity GRBs (LLGRBs) with energies down to $10^{48}$ erg (GRB 980425) for long GRBs and $10^{46}$ erg (GRB 170817A) for short GRBs (duration shorter than $2$ s).
+Some authors claimed that LLGRBs may form a distinct population of GRBs \citep{Liang..2007}.
+However, a later study reported no clear separation between LLGRBs and standard high-luminosity GRBs in a larger GRB sample \citep{Sun..2015}.
+On the other hand, LLGRBs can naturally be explained by off-axis jets.
+Due to the relativistic beaming effect, a GRB will become dimmer when the viewing angle ($\obs$) is larger than the jet opening angle ($\jet$) \citep{Granot..2002,Huang..2002,Yamazaki..2003a}.
 The interesting short GRB 170817A clearly proves that at least some LLGRBs are viewed off-axis \citep{Granot..2017}.

 The GRB empirical relations can help us understand the physical nature of GRBs.
 The most famous relation is the so-called Amati relation \citep{Amati..2002}.
 This relation connects the isotropic energy ($\Eiso$) and the peak photon energy ($\Ep$).
-The index of the Amati relation ($\Ep-\Eiso$) is around $0.5$ \citep{Amati..2006,Nava..2012,Demianski..2017,Minaev..2020}.
-However, it is found that this relation is not followed by some LLGRBs.
-Meanwhile, it seems that these outliers of the Amati relation follow a flatter track on the $\Ep-\Eiso$ plane \citep{Farinelli..2021}.
-Previous studies show that the off-axis effect may play a role in this phenomenon \citep{Ramirez..2005,Dado..2012}.
+The index of the Amati relation ($\Ep-\Eiso$) is about $0.5$ \citep{Amati..2006,Nava..2012,Demianski..2017,Minaev..2020}.
+However, it was found that this relation is not followed by some LLGRBs.
+These outliers of the Amati relation appear to follow a flatter track on the $\Ep-\Eiso$ plane \citep{Farinelli..2021}.
+Previous studies showed that the off-axis effect may play a role in this phenomenon \citep{Ramirez..2005,Dado..2012}.